Looking for Member-only Content?

 - All nominees for the award will be notified of the recipient and status prior to the AAMC Annual Meeting.

-- The national award recipient will be announced and honored during the 2014 Annual Meeting in Chicago.
+- The national award recipient will be announced and honored during the 2017 Annual Meeting in Boston, Massachusetts.

-The recipient of the Arnold P. Gold Foundation Humanism in Medicine Award is honored at an awards dinner held during the 2014 AAMC Annual Meeting and is invited to speak to the Organization of Student Representatives about the importance of humanism in medicine.
+The recipient of the Arnold P. Gold Foundation Humanism in Medicine Award is honored at an awards dinner held during the 2017 Learn Serve Lead: The AAMC Annual Meeting and is invited to speak to the Organization of Student Representatives about the importance of humanism in medicine.
 The award recipient will receive a crystal award piece and a grant of $5,000; $1,000 will be donated to the nominating institution's OSR interest group in support of OSR-related activities.